fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 ---
-title: "How to get around the Plex Pass requirement for Plex remote access by using Tailscale"
+title: "Get around the Plex Pass and Remote Watch Pass requirements for Plex remote access by using Tailscale"
 description: "Beginning April 29th, 2025 the pricing for Plex Pass increased at the same time that remote access got paywalled behind it.
-That means you can no longer stream your own content outside of your home network, like say on your phone or tablet while at work or on vacation, without paying for Plex Pass.
-You can bypass the Plex Pass requirement by using Tailscale to remotely access your Plex server from your other devices."
+Plex no longer allows streaming your own content outside of your home network without paying for Plex Pass, or the new Remote Watch Pass.
+You can bypass these paywalls, at least for now, by using Tailscale."
 pubDate: 2025-05-17
-updatedDate: 2025-07-31
+updatedDate: 2025-11-03
 tags:
   - tailscale
 ---

-> I have seen posts on Reddit that Plex considers Tailscale IPs to be external and thus will not allow access unless you have a <a href="https://www.plex.tv/plans/" target="_blank">Plex Pass subscription</a> or the external users have a <a href="https://support.plex.tv/articles/remote-watch-pass-overview/" target="_blank">Remote Watch Pass</a>.
+> I have received confirmation from several people that remotely accessing Plex works with this setup without Plex Pass or Remote Watch Pass, at least for now -- it's entirely possible Plex will change something in the future to break this workaround.
+In fact, I would not be surprised if they do.
 >
-> Per <a href="https://www.reddit.com/r/Tailscale/comments/1kes22h/comment/mqpp8l4/" target="_blank">this comment on the Tailscale subreddit</a>, for Tailscale to bypass the Plex Pass requirement you need to set up the Plex server as both subnet router and exit node, and set the external device you're connecting with (phone, tablet, etc.) to use the Plex server as exit node.
-I have a lifetime Plex Pass and only use Tailscale to punch through CGNAT, so unfortunately I am unable to test this myself.
-(However, I can confirm that with Plex Pass, Tailscale allows remote access without advertising subnet routes or using an exit node.)
-Please make sure you follow the instructions below on how to setup the Plex server as both subnet router and exit node.
->
-> I have received confirmation from several people that remotely accessing Plex works with this setup without Plex Pass, at least for now -- it's entirely possible Plex will change something in the future to break this workaround.
-Please feel free to [contact me](mailto:contact@fullmetalbrackets.com) and let me know if you have any issues.
+> Please feel free to [contact me](mailto:contact@fullmetalbrackets.com) and let me know if you have any issues, or even to let me know that it did work!

 ## About Plex and the service changes